ePages-de/epages-docs/_posts/2015-07-20-third-party-integration.md

 Third-party applications are an important part of the service that ePages offers.
 As our applications are built on an internal application platform, ePages developers are highly dependent on third-party services.
-Read further, why it is not the easiest thing to integrate third-parties and how we tackle this.
+Read more to find out why it is not the easiest thing to integrate third-parties and how we tackle this.

 # The use case